thebillkidy/Blog/_posts/AI/RL/2018-05-20-markov-property-chain-reward-decision.md

 author: xavier
 ---

 As seen in the previous article, we now know the general concept of Reinforcement Learning.
-But how do we actually get towards **solving our 3th challenge: "Temporal Credit Assignment"**?
+But how do we actually get towards **solving our third challenge: "Temporal Credit Assignment"**?

 To solve this, we first need to introduce a generalization of our reinforcement models.
 When we look at these models, we can see that we are modeling decision-making situations where the outcomes of these situations are partly random and partly under the control of the decision maker.
 This is what we call the **Markov Decision Process** or **MDP** - we say that it satisfies the **Markov Property**.
 But let's go a bit deeper in this.